 Vacancy Rate: The percentage of available units in a rental property that are unoccupied.

-Most real estate investors start out small and work their way up to commercial listings.
+Most real estate entrepreneurs start out small and work their way up to commercial listings as their investment strategy.
 However, that’s not always the case.
 Regardless of your past experience, a commercial property might represent a sound investment opportunity, if you take time and learn the ropes first.
+Nav offers various financial resources that can help you identify which small business loans or business credit cards are best for your business — depending on your business credit scores.

 Of course, any investment — commercial real estate included — comes with risk.
 This risk is magnified if you try to jump into buying a commercial property without a solid plan in place.
 For this reason, it’s important to consult with professionals, assemble a trustworthy team, and do everything you can to protect your assets in the event of a problem.